cinjon/hidemail/README.md

 10. Need to figure out how to store account date of activation and charges.
 X 11.
 Split inbox into customer and inbox so that a customer can have multiple inboxes. this way, they can add inboxes without paying more.
 12. Add Stripe Subscription.
-13. Think through the flow, maybe add an activate button after signing up and paying.
+X 13.
+Think through the flow, maybe add an activate button after signing up and paying. --> No activate button.
+Once you pay, you are activated.
+X 14.
+Email account - cinjon@mailboxflow.com
+15. SSL

 What's necessary to pushing it out to people?
 1,2,3,4 What's necessary to getting people to apy for it?
 5,7